-The amount of impairment losses recognised for receivables is disclosed below.
+The amount of impairment losses recognised for receivables is disclosed in Note 6.

 Disclosure - Credit Risk Exposure of Receivables

 The maximum exposure to credit risk at balance date for receivables is the gross carrying amount of those assets.
 No collateral is held as security and there are no other credit enhancements relating to CEQ's receivables.